robflaherty/scroll-depth/readme.md

 # Scroll Depth 2
-Alpha version of a better way to measure scroll depth.
+Beta version of a better way to measure scroll depth.
 This is the next version of the original [Scroll Depth](https://github.com/robflaherty/scroll-depth) library.

 Intended for people comfortable working with GA data outside of the web UI.

-Features and data structure are still in flux so I'd recommend only using in test environments.
+Features and data structure are still in flux.

 Feedback welcome!